gurraoptimus/SnipeStack/README.md

 # SnipStack

-This is a simple PHP-powered web page.
+This project contains a simple PHP-powered web page.
+Refer to the source code and documentation for setup and usage instructions.